-1. Make sure Blank database is selected in the options available.
+1. Make sure Blank desktop database is selected in the options available.
 Options for saving your file are in the bottom right section of the screen.

 - 2. Click the Browse icon and then select a folder to save your database in. - 3.
 Type Student List for the filename.
-Access will add a .accdb file extension on end of the filename when you create it so you don't need to type that yourself.
+Access will add a .accdb file extension on the end of the filename when you create it so you don't need to type that yourself. - 4.
+When you have selected the location and specified the filename, click the Create button that is below the file location options.